robotology/icub-gazebo-grasping-sandbox/docs/README.md

 ## Outro
 Enjoy this sandbox as a playground to exercise with iCub's manipulation tasks in Gazebo 🤖

-Also, don't hesitate to [**fork the sandbox**][8] to build on top new interesting methods 🧪 and don't forget to let us know about your progress 📢 For this, take a look at the 📃 [**list of works**][9] ✨ that we know were built on the sandbox.
+Also, don't hesitate to [**create a copy of the sandbox**][8] in your account to build on top new interesting methods 🧪 and don't forget to let us know about your progress 📢 For this, take a look at the 📃 [**list of works**][9] ✨ that we know were built on the sandbox.

 For your convenience, the latest release of the sandbox codebase can be referenced using this DOI: